stripImg

 The pearl or the terrace of Umbria.
 Indeed, "the most livable city in the world", according to the architect and urban planner Richard Levine of the University of Lexington, who so defined Todi in 1991.
 Whatever you want to call it, you will understand that this town perched on a gentle hill, with an enchanting view on the surrounding countryside and a rich and ancient history, it represents an essential stop for those who want to discover the more authentic and less touristy Umbria.

 But what is really worth seeing in Todi?
-We take you around the streets of this little gem full of surprises to be discovered!
+Where can you find the best spots to admire its stunning views?
+We’ll take you on a tour through the streets of this little gem, full of surprises waiting to be discovered!

 The history of Todi

-It is located in the heart of Umbria, about forty kilometers from Perugia and close to the splendid Orvieto and the villages of Spello, Foligno and Montefalco, on a height of about 400 meters.
+It is located in the heart of Umbria, about forty kilometers from Perugia and close to the splendid Orvieto and the villages of Spello, Foligno and Montefalco.
+Perched atop a hill about 400 meters above sea level, the medieval town overlooks the Tiber Valley.
 A strategic position, which allowed Todi to play important defensive roles in the past, especially in the Etruscan and Roman times.
 In fact, it seems that the city was built by the Etruscans between the third and first centuries BC, a period to which also dates the first large circle of external walls, and that it then obtained the title of Roman municipality subsequently experiencing an important urban development-architectural.

 But it is in the Middle Ages, starting from the 13th century, that Todi prospered and assumed the physiognomy we know today: the city walls widen, reaching to embrace the two surrounding spurs to the north and south, delimited by the monumental entrances of the Orvietana and Perugina gates , Romana and Amerina, and all commercial and craft activities return to flourish.
 It is famous for being the birthplace, in 1236, of Jacopo de Benedetti, better known as Frà Jacopone da Todi, singer of the Passion of Christ and author of some of the most famous Laudi of Italian literature in the vernacular.